chenyingshu/gogogo/README.md

-# gogogo
+# Gogogo!
-Final Project of Group Gogogo!
+This is the repository of IIMP 6010 Final Project of Group Gogogo!